-Veterans Hearing Are Committed To Helping All UK Veterans
+Veterans Hearing Are Committed To Helping UK Veterans With Tinnitus.

 Below we explain tinnitus, its causes and its possible solution.
 Please feel free to contact the UK vets for help and guidance in this matter with the option of potential financial support, for which we can direct you to your local supporting ENT Specialist and Audiologist centre that supports the UK vets charity.

 What is tinnitus?

 Tinnitus is a sound heard in the ear without there being a sound within the environment.
 The sound can be anything from a buzz to a whistle and I have even heard of a patient hearing a symphonic orchestra which she found quite disconcerting.